-You’ve been having nightmares for weeks, and your family has been tiptoeing around you, hoping that you just needed a little time to get better.
-So while you weren’t entirely surprised when your doctor diagnosed you with post-traumatic stress disorder, you were surprised when the Social Security Administration denied your application for benefits.
-How are you supposed to get the help you need if Social Security won’t pay for your treatment?
+You were having nightmares for weeks, and your family had been tiptoeing around you, hoping that you just needed a little time to get better.
+So while you weren’t entirely surprised when your doctor diagnosed you with post-traumatic stress disorder, you were surprised when the Social Security Administration denied your application for benefits due to anxiety-related disorders.
+How are you supposed to get the help you need if Social Security if you can’t work and you have been denied disability benefits?
+The answer could be that you may actually qualify for a PTSD medical vocational allowance.

 Getting Social Security Approval Under a PTSD Medical Vocational Allowance